agilepro/software-craftsmanship/docs/Error Handling/never-catch-and-continue.md

 ---
 #  Never Catch and Continue

 I ran across a body of code that is using a spectacularly evil coding pattern.
-This is not evil that presents itself as a devil with horns and pitchfork, but rather this is a wolf in sheep’s clothing.
+This is not evil that presents itself as a devil with horns and pitchfork, but rather this is a wolf in sheep's clothing.
 It is an evil pattern that looks so reasonable, and I bet most readers will look at it and initially ask “What is wrong with that?”
 Here is a sample block of code exhibiting the pattern:

 ```java